dreaminghk/mugenwallpaper-demo2/README.md

 # mugenwallpaper-demo2
 A demo web wallpaper that shows system utilization

 This is a demo web wallpaper created for [MuGen Wallpaper](https://www.mugenwallpaper.com).
+This demo aims to  demonstrate the way to consume the system information (CPU, RAM, Disk Space and Network usage) and screen index injected by MuGen Wallpaper.

 You can use the github page link (https://dreaminghk.github.io/mugenwallpaper-demo2/demo.html) of the wallpaper directly in the app.